SciFiFarms/TechnoCore/README.md

 If you try it and run into issues, please open a [new issue](https://github.com/SciFiFarms/TechnoCore/issues/new).
 I'd love to help get it working.
 ### Dependencies
 1. Git
-2. Docker
+2. Docker - Will be installed automatically if not present.
 3. Operating System
    1. Linux - I'm running under Fedora 29.
 This should work in other distributions.
    2. OS X - At one point, it was working with OS X. A lot has changed since then, and I'd expect some minor issues.
    3. Windows - Not currently supported.
 Once the installer moves to within the swarm, it should work OK.
 Checkout https://github.com/SciFiFarms/TechnoCore/issues/10 for more information.
    4. Pi - Would like to eventually support. https://github.com/SciFiFarms/TechnoCore/issues/8
 ### Roadmap
-TechnoCore isn't feature complete, so it may be worth checking out the [TechnoCore Project](https://github.com/orgs/SciFiFarms/projects/1) to see what features are in the works.
+There is always something in the works, so it may be worth checking out the [TechnoCore Project](https://github.com/orgs/SciFiFarms/projects/1) to see what features are being addressed.

 ## Where to ask questions
 One of my biggest hopes for this project is that it gets used by others.
 So if you have any questions or run into any trouble using the software, I would really like to know about it.
 Feel free to open a [new issue](https://github.com/SciFiFarms/TechnoCore/issues/new) with your question or problem.
 Alternatively, you can email me at SpencerIsSuperAwesome@gmail.com.